-The global pandemic has made the already unimaginable experience of serious childhood illness even more difficult and isolating for kids and families.
-And even as the world begins to "open up" again, it will remain necessary for families who have a child with cancer will continue to "shelter in place" as always.
+The global pandemic made the already unimaginable experience of serious childhood illness even more difficult and isolating for kids and families.
+And even now that the world has "opened up" again, families who have a child with cancer will continue to "shelter in place" as always have.

 Our mission is to create hope-oriented community where families who have a child with cancer build resilience and share delight.
-We cultivate communities of light in the darkness by creating safe and delightful experiences for families to make memories together while connecting to a larger community of families on a similar journey.
+We cultivate communities of light in the darkness by hosting safe and delightful experiences every month where families make memories together and connect to a larger community of families on a similar journey.

 The Light Collective is supported by a community of expert professionals trained in health care, education, social work, human development, counseling, pastoral care, and organizational health.
 We are eager to provide services and experiences that are safe, developmentally appropriate, mutually encouraging, and delivered with excellence.

 We work with a team of medical professionals to ensure our programs are safe and appropriate for families.
 This team includes:

 Kristin Gard: Pediatric Oncology Nurse Practitioner

 Timothy Ehling: Director of Clinical Operations, Seattle Cancer Care Alliance

 FAMILY and all the unique and beautiful forms and structures it takes.